AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 Current Summary
 ---------------

-*   **Kuali** (Lehi, UT/Remote)
+*   **DramaFever** (NYC, NY/Remote)
 <br>
-    **Full-Stack Software Engineer, 2016-Present**
+    **Front End Software Engineer, 2016-Present**

-As a full-stack software engineer at Kuali, I've worked in a rapidly paced environment building out features for our higher education curriculum management system using React.js, Redux, and Node.js with Express and Koa.
-While at Kuali, I have been especially focused on increasing our products reliability and stability by helping to drive adoption of front end test with Enzyme and increasing our back end test coverage.
+As a front end software engineer at DramaFever, I've worked in a rapidly paced environment building out features for (Boomerang)[https://www.boomerang.com/], (Warner Archive)[https://www.warnerarchive.com/], (Moodica)[https://www.moodica.com/], and (DramaFever)[https://www.dramafever.com/] using Angular.js and Django.
+While at DramaFever, I have been especially focused on preparring our code base for the lastest version of Angular by following a component model, and driving adoption of the lastest version of JavaScript by leading weekly internal training sessions.

 Strengths include:

 *  Test-driven development
-*  Designing/Writing Front End UI's with Angular.js and React.js
+*  Designing/Writing Front End UI's with Angular.js
 *  Designing/Writing APIs with Node.js
 *  Staying up to date with the latest technologies and libraries
+*  Mentoring Junior Developers

 ***